fdnd-agency/tumi-mundo/README.md

 * create a new project in the current directory
 * npm create svelte@latest

-# create a new project in my-app
-* npm create svelte@latest my-app (my-app is optioneel dit kun je ook leeg laten)
+### How to review
+* To start the project you firstly have load the repo from Github Desktop.
+* Navigate to the branch of this pull-request
-* Run de command npm install
+* Open the terminal and enter npm install to install the dependencies.
-* Run de command npm run dev
-* Klik op de localhost link en begin met coden!
+* To start the project enter npm run dev to start the project.
+Now you will be redirected to "https://localhost:5173", You can see the homepage by typing /home.
+* To see the other pages type "https://localhost:5173/playlist, "https://localhost:5173/onboarding-1 .